 "Permission Culture" refers to the idea that people should ask permission before they use a copyrighted work.
 In fact, many, many uses of copyrighted works are perfectly legal without asking permission first, or at all.

 Copyright grants the rightsholder a set of rights only over some actions (reproducing, distributing, preparing derivative works; and in some cases, performing, displaying, or digitally performing).
-But copyright law grants numerous exceptions and exemptions even from these rights -- distributing after the first sale (17 USC 109); preparing derivative works and reproducing in special formats for blind or print-disabled people (17 USC 121); reproducing and distributing for research, teaching, and library preservation (17 USC 108); and many, many more.
+But copyright law grants numerous exceptions from and limitations on these rights -- distributing after the first sale (17 USC 109); preparing derivative works and reproducing in special formats for blind or print-disabled people (17 USC 121); reproducing and distributing for research, teaching, and library preservation (17 USC 108); and many, many more.

 Chief among the the exceptions is "fair use" (17 USC 107), which states that "the fair use of a copyrighted work ... is not an infringement of copyright."
 Congress listed "purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research" as examples of the kinds of uses that were fair, and then listed several criteria to consider in deciding if a use was fair.
 (See FAIR USE.)

 If someone is not covered by an exception like fair use, then they can ask for permission (request a "license"), and may end up paying for permission.